-As mentioned in our post SENDING EMPLOYEES OVER TO VIETNAM, it is a preferable option for foreign service suppliers to send their employees over to perform contracted services at clients’ hub in Vietnam without establishment of business presence.
-Thanks to globalization of trade and commerce, cross-border service supply has never been such easier and more convenient.
-The only matter that requires attention is that employees who are sent to Vietnam shall comply with regulation on personal income tax, what about tax obligations on foreign service suppliers?
+As mentioned in our post SENDING EMPLOYEES OVER TO VIETNAM, it is a preferable option for foreign service suppliers to send their employees over to perform contracted services at clients’ hub in Vietnam without the establishment of business presence.
+Thanks to the globalization of trade and commerce, cross-border service supply has never been much easier and more convenient.
+The only matter that requires attention is that employees who are sent to Vietnam shall comply with the regulation on personal income tax, what about tax obligations on foreign service suppliers?
 Withholding tax, which consists of VAT and corporate income tax (CIT), should be the obligation in this case.

 - Foreign business organizations having permanent establishments in Vietnam or not; foreign business individuals that are residents of Vietnam or not (shortly called foreign contractors and foreign sub-contractors) who do business in Vietnam or earn income in Vietnam under contracts, agreements, or commitments between the foreign contractor and a Vietnamese entity or between a foreign contractor and a foreign sub-contractor to perform part of the main contract.

 - Foreign entities providing goods in Vietnam in the form of domestic export and earn income in Vietnam under contracts between them and Vietnamese companies (except for cases in which goods are processed and then returned to foreign entities) or distributing goods in Vietnam or providing goods under Incoterms rules that require the sellers to be responsible for goods that have been taken into Vietnam’s territory.